-AJU’s cutting-edge masters’ degree programs which include: The Graduate School of Nonprofit Management offering graduate programs in Nonprofit Management; and the Graduate Center for Education providing superb training in the field of Jewish education, are ranked among the finest graduate programs in the country.
+AJU’s cutting-edge masters’ degree programs, including the The Graduate School of Nonprofit Management offering an MBA in Nonprofit Management, and the Graduate Center for Education, which provides superb training in the field of Jewish education, are ranked among the finest graduate programs in the country.

-The Whizin Center for Continuing Education offers extensive and diverse opportunities for learning and involvement in Jewish history, literature, current events, arts, entertainment, personal development, Yiddish and Hebrew.
+The Whizin Center for Continuing Education offers an extensive and diverse opportunity for learning and involvement in Jewish history, literature, current events, arts, entertainment, personal development, Yiddish and Hebrew.

-AJU made history when we opened the Ziegler School of Rabbinic Studies in 1996 as it was the first independent rabbinical school west of the Mississippi.
+American Jewish University made history when we opened the Ziegler School of Rabbinic Studies in 1996, as it was the first independent rabbinical school west of the Mississippi.
 Today this trailblazing seminary with its unprecedented blend of academic rigor, emotional warmth and innovative spirit, prepares Jewish clergy for the challenges of the next century.

-As you tour our web site, we invite you to explore our Think Tanks, especially the Sigi Ziering Institute that explores ethical and religious implications of the Holocaust.
+As you explore our web site, we invite you to learn more about our Think Tanks, especially the Sigi Ziering Institute that explores ethical and religious implications of the Holocaust.